ORNL/developer.ornl.gov/_posts/2024-01-11-atomicdata.md

 is a Computational Scientist in the Advanced Computing for Chemistry and Materials group, where he works to develop mathematical and computational theory jointly with methods for multiscale modeling using HPC.
 He obtained his Ph.D. in Physical Chemistry from University of Cincinnati in 2009 on the topic of applying Bayes' theorem to the free energy problem with applications to multiscale modeling of fluids and interface chemistry.

+This work was sponsored by the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory (ORNL), managed by UT-Battelle, LLC, for the U.S. Department of Energy.
+ORNL is managed by UT-Battelle, LLC, for the DOE under Contract No. DE-AC05-00OR22725.